Instance-Warp: Saliency Guided Image Warping for Unsupervised Domain Adaptation: Method

 \subsection{Image Warping and Feature Unwarping}

 We employ the saliency guided sampling mechanism from~\cite{recasens2018learning}.
-However, other methods may also be used (like thin plate spline transformations~\cite{jaderberg2015spatial, ehteshami2022salisa}).
+However, other methods, such as thin plate spline transformations~\cite{jaderberg2015spatial, ehteshami2022salisa}, can also be used.

-\textbf{Image Warping:} We consider an inverse transformation $\mathcal{T}^{-1}_{S}$ parameterized by saliency $S$ such that,
+\textbf{Image Warping.} Following common practice in saliency guided image warping~\cite{beier1992feature, recasens2018learning, thavamani2021fovea} where warp $\mathcal{T}$ is defined through a backward map, we consider inverse transformation $\mathcal{T}^{-1}_{S}$ parameterized by saliency $S$ such that,

 a resampled $I'$ for every location $\mathbf{u}$ is obtained by using warp $W_{\mathcal{T}}$ given input image $I$ and saliency guidance $S$, which is a 2D map of the output image size.
 The rationale and choice of $S$ is described in Section~\ref{subsec:saliency-choice}.
+Warping incurs an additional 1.4 ms latency per image on a 4090 GTX GPU and has no additional learned parameters.

-\textbf{Feature Unwarping:} If we operate in the space of warped images, our outputs would also be warped.
-However, we do not wish to warp our labels to match the input warped image, hence, we perform feature unwarping of spatial backbone features and train the model without warping our labels or unwarping our predictions, like~\cite{thavamani2021fovea, ghosh2023learned}.
-The benefit of this strategy is that it renders our warping mechanism task agnostic.
-We adopt the strategy from LZU~\cite{thavamani2023learning}, which approximates $\mathcal{T}$ with $\widetilde{\mathcal{T}}$, a piecewise tiling of invertible bilinear maps, and then perform feature unwarping via,
+\textbf{Feature Unwarping.} If we operate in the space of warped images, our predictions would also be warped.
+However, we do not wish to warp the labels to match the warped input image.
+Instead, we perform feature unwarping on the spatial backbone features and train the model without warping labels or unwarping predictions like~\cite{thavamani2021fovea, ghosh2023learned}, and the losses remain unchanged.
+This makes our warping task-agnostic.
+However, $\mathcal{T}^{-1}$ has no closed form inverse~\cite{thavamani2021fovea, thavamani2023learning}.
+Therefore, we adopt the strategy from LZU~\cite{thavamani2023learning}, which approximates $\mathcal{T}^{-1}$ with $\widetilde{\mathcal{T}}^{-1}$, a piecewise tiling of \textit{invertible} bilinear maps, ensuring that both $\widetilde{\mathcal{T}}$ and $\widetilde{\mathcal{T}}^{-1}$ exist):

+We then unwarp features using the approximation $\widetilde{\mathcal{T}}$ (the closed-form inverse of $\widetilde{\mathcal{T}}^{-1}$) as our \textit{backward map}, since the roles of output and input coordinates are switched during unwarping.
+Unwarping incurs 4.2 ms latency per image on a 4090 GTX GPU and does not introduce any additional learned parameters.
+Figure~\ref{fig:warp-unwarp-error} shows that while warping and unwarping are lossy, the information loss is minimal.

-We restrict the space of allowable warps for $\mathcal{T}$ such that axis alignment is preserved.
-Entire rows or columns are ``stretched'' or ``compressed'' in this case, which has been observed to perform better~\cite{thavamani2021fovea, ghosh2023learned, thavamani2023learning}:
+\textbf{Additional Considerations.} We restrict the space of allowable warps for $\mathcal{T}^{-1}$ to preserve axis alignment.
+In this approach, entire rows or columns are `stretched' or `compressed,' which are shown by~\cite{thavamani2021fovea, ghosh2023learned, thavamani2023learning} to perform better,